csalaam/rag-engine/README.md

 * **The Root Cause:** Lack of verification layers between the Retrieval and Generation phases.

 ## 🧬 The Solution: Closed-Loop "Self-Correction"
-This system implements the **Self-RAG Architecture** (referenced from *Asai et al., ICLR 2024*).
+This system implements the **Self-RAG Architecture**.
 It treats retrieval as a fallible step that must be audited in real-time.